 Yom HaShoah (Holocaust Remembrance Day)

-On 27th April, Israel will observe its Yom HaShoah national holiday – Holocaust Remembrance Day.
+On 17th-18th of April, Israel will observe its Yom HaShoah national holiday – Holocaust Remembrance Day.
 It is second only to International Holocaust Remembrance Day (27th January), a day devoted to the tragedy of the Holocaust.

-Yom HaShoah, following the 19th April anniversary of the outbreak of the Warsaw Ghetto Uprising, is a time to commemorate the Jewish ressistance movement in occupied Europe.
+Yom HaShoah, preceding the 80th anniversary of the outbreak of the Warsaw Ghetto Uprising, is a time to commemorate the Jewish resistance movement in occupied Europe.
 The full name of the day is Yom Hazikaron laShoah ve-laG'vurah, a Day of Remembering the Holocaust and Acts of Courage.
 On that day, sirens sound in Israel and public life pauses, for a moment, in tribute to Jews who died in German-occupied Europe.
-In recent years, it has become an opportunity to to remember, not only participants in the armed underground, but also those Jews who fought the occupier in a different, but no less important manner.
+In recent years, it has become an opportunity to remember, not only participants in the armed underground, but also those Jews who fought the occupier in a different, but no less important manner.